mathigon/textbooks/content/circles/content.md

 > section: introduction
 > id: intro
+> trailer: tBJUNvCBkLo
+> color: "#5A49C9"
+> level: Intermediate
+> next: graph-theory

 ::: column.grow

 For as long as humans have existed, we have looked to the sky and tried to explain life on Earth using the motion of stars, planets and the moon.

 Ancient Greek astronomers were the first to discover that all celestial objects